zeroformlabs/rhiz.om/docs/requirements/rhiz.om-errors.md

 If a server stream is already writing to an Intention, switch its status to `"error"` and append the JSON content-island in-place.

+Finally, if no better mechanism is available, the user should still be notified of the errro: an error "Toast" or full screen overlay (depending on the severity of the error) can be used.

 ---

 ### 6 Operational Guidelines